nus-cs2103-AY2223S1/tp/docs/team/charles1026.md

     multiple commands.

 ##### Other code contributions
-- Fixed Patient Details Panel display bugs.
-- Fixed `UpcomingAppointment` and `PastAppointment` date parsing bugs.
-- Fixed `Person` duplicate check not case sensitive bug.
-- Fixed duplicate `PastAppointment` not caught bug.
+- Fixed Patient Details Panel display bugs; Fixed `UpcomingAppointment` and `PastAppointment` date parsing bugs; `Person` duplicate check not case-sensitive bug; And, fixed duplicate `PastAppointment` not caught bug.
 - Added unit tests for all the enhancements in the section above.

 ##### Contributions to the UG
 - Updated documentation for `add` and `edit` commands to reflect changes made to them.
-- Documented `view`, `delappt` and `consult` commands.
-- Documented the Patient Details Panel, clickability and keyboard shortcuts enhancements.
+- Documented `view`, `delappt` and `consult` commands and Patient Details Panel, clickability and keyboard shortcuts enhancements.
-- Updated command summary.
 - Created example and feedback images for all the commands to improve user readability.
 - Reorganised the whole Features section to a 3 segment structure to group related commands together and improve user readability
 - Added all hyperlinks across the whole user guide to improve navigability.